THE ULTIMATE SHOULDER WORKOUT GUIDE

-HOW TO DO IT: Start position is with your hands slightly wider than shoulder width apart on the bar, palms facing forward.
-Then and push the bar up with arms extended overhead.
+HOW TO DO IT: Start position for this barbell shoulder press is with your hands slightly wider than shoulder width apart on the bar, palms facing forward.
+Then and push the bar up with arms extended to overhead position.
 Finally lower the weight to about shoulder height before beginning again.

-WHAT MAKES IT EFFECTIVE: Put simply, this is the best exercise around for overloading the shoulders to build strength.
+WHAT MAKES IT EFFECTIVE: Put simply, the overhead shoulder press is the best exercise around for overloading the shoulders to build strength.

 STRETCHING EACH HEAD OF THE DELTOID